nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 |           |           | Option ID | Module ID |        |             |         |
 +-----------+-----------+-----------+-----------+--------+-------------+---------+

-See the following sections for detailed description of each HID feature report component.
+See the following sections for a detailed description of each HID feature report component.

 Report ID
 =========